In this article

 Preconfigurations

 Before setting up your reports, there are at least two forms that you need to have in your workspace already, each of which must contain one or more required fields.
-Also note, the Progress Reporting feature works only with a configured submission portal.
-Below are the forms you will need and the essential fields, read through the descriptions for more clarity.
+In addition, the Progress Reporting feature works only with a configured submission portal.

-Report Names - This form will be used to store report names.
+- Report Names - This form will be used to store report names.
 For example, if you label one of your reports January Report, the system will add a record in the Report Names form "January Report."
 This will assist with your own data reporting and tracking constituents.

 Required Fields:

--
+- Required Fields:

 - Linked Form Field to Report Names Form (the form created above)